TrevGuy12/novela-hugo-starter/content/post/learning-python-part-4.md

 ---
-timeToRead: 3
+timeToRead: 5
 authors: []
-title: 'Learning Python: Part 4'
+title: 'Learning Python: Part 4 - Dictionaries and JSON'
-excerpt: 'Learning the fundamentals of python '
+excerpt: Exploring the fundamentals of dictionaries and JSON in Python.
 date: 2022-12-28T07:00:00+00:00
 hero: "/images/download-11.jfif"
 ---
-# Dictionaries and JSON

-In this section, I will be explaining dictionaries and JSON.
-Dictionaries are just complex lists as they can hold keys and the keys can have values tied to them, and JSON (JavaScript Object Notation) is a format that websites use to communicate information with.
-Although JSON was originally created in JavaScript it's now a mostly universal format.
+## Introduction

+Welcome to the fourth part of my "Learning Python" series.
+In this section, we'll dive into the fundamental concepts of dictionaries and explore JSON (JavaScript Object Notation).
+Dictionaries are powerful data structures that allow you to store key-value pairs, while JSON is a widely used data format for communication between websites.
+Let's get started!

 ## Dictionaries

+### Creating Dictionaries

-Creating a dictionary is slightly similar to creating a list as you set the dictionary to a variable and fill the rest in:
+Dictionaries in Python are similar to lists but with a twist—they can hold keys associated with values.
+You create a dictionary by assigning it to a variable and defining the key-value pairs within curly braces:

 ```python
 Dictionary = {'key1':'value1',